-The District is being created by the City under the authority provided by Wisconsin Statute Section 66.1105.
-The District is created as a "blighted area district" based upon a finding that at least 50%, by area, of the real property within the District is blighted.
-In Section 5 of this Plan, the City has identified those properties within the District that meet the criteria of "blighted areas" as defined in Wisconsin Statutes Section 66.1105(2)(ae)1 and relies on these characterizations as the basis for making the above finding.
+The District is being created by the City under the authority provided by Wisconsin Statutes Section 66.1105.
+The District is created as a "Mixed Use District" based upon a finding that at least 50%, by area, of the real property within the District is suitable for a combination of commercial and residential uses as defined within the meaning of Wisconsin Statutes Section 66.1105(2)(cm) (See Section 5 of this plan for a breakdown of District parcels by class and calculation of compliance with the 50% test).
+Lands proposed for newly platted residential development comprise 0% of the area of the District

 A map depicting the boundaries of the District is found in Section 3 of this Plan.
 A map depicting the proposed uses of the District is found in Section 8 of this plan.
-The City intends that TIF will be used to assure that private development occurs within the District consistent with the City's development and redevelopment objectives.
-This will be accomplished by installing public improvements and making necessary related expenditures to promote development and redevelopment within the District.
-The goal is to increase the tax base and to provide for and preserve employment opportunities within the City.
-The project costs included in this Plan relate directly to the elimination of blight and are consistent with the purpose for which the District is created.
+The City intends that TIF will be used to assure that a combination of private, commercial and residential development occurs within the District consistent with the City's development objectives.
+This will be accomplished by installing public improvements and making necessary related expenditures to induce and promote development within the District.
+The goal is to increase the tax base, develop underdeveloped property, provide housing options, and to provide for and preserve employment opportunities within the City.
+The project costs included in the Plan relate directly to promoting mixed-use development in the District consistent with the purpose for which the District is created.

-Based upon the findings, as stated within this Plan, the District is declared to be a blighted area district based on the identification and classification of the property included within the district.
+Based upon the findings, as stated within this Plan, the District is declared to be a mixed-use District based on the identification and classification of the property included within the district.